Deeper and Deeper: Release and critical reception

 Retrospective reviews have been largely positive.
 In 2011, Slant Magazine placed the song at number 36 on their list of "The 100 Best Singles of the 1990s"; Ed Gonzalez wrote: "Among Madonna's finest achievements, the angsty pop anthem 'Deeper and Deeper' is both an acute distillation of Eroticas smut-glam decadence and the singer's lifelong blond ambition".
 Matthew Jacobs from HuffPost placed the song at number 35 of his ranking of Madonna's singles, calling it her "finest disco flourish".
 On Gay Star News ranking, the single came in at number 11; Joe Morgan called it "infectious, entrancing and one of her best dance anthems".
 Jude Rogers, from The Guardian, opined "Deeper and Deeper" is a "classy post-'Vogue' excursion into 90s R&B", and placed it at number 27 of her ranking of Madonna singles.
 Nayer Missim from PinkNews considered "Deeper and Deeper" Madonna's 19th greatest song, and Entertainment Weeklys Chuck Arnold her 25th; the former said it is "house and pop that’s equal parts disco and bedroom", while the latter deemed it a sequel to "Vogue", due to the lyrical nod.
 Writing for The A.V.
 Club, Stephen Thomas Erlewine placed the track in the 28th position of the publication's ranking of Madonna's singles: "['Deeper and Deeper'] is a ray of light within the darkly provocative Erotica".
 Louis Virtel, writing for The Backlot, named "Deeper and Deeper" the seventh best song of Madonna's discography, referring to it as "jubilant and driving", and comparing it to her 1987 single "Causing a Commotion".
-Idolators Robbie Daw deemed it Madonna's best song that "radio forgot".
-Finally, Nick Levine from NME also deemed it underrated and said it deserves to be "embraced as a classic".
+Nick Levine from NME deemed it underrated and said it deserves to be "embraced as a classic".